allendecodemtl/Udemy_Java/Notes.md

 ```

 ## **Autoboxing vs unboxing**
-//TODO -> not required since Java5
+//TODO -> not required since Java5 -> JVM automatically do it
 > ArrayList
 ``` java
 ArrayList<String> stringArrayList = new ArrayList<>();